This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 sum payment in the claim.
 The attorney's failure to file a copy of the fee

-file an affidavit in the form provided by the bureau.
-The attorney may complete
+file a notarized affidavit in the form provided by the bureau.
+The attorney may

-the affidavit on the form provided by the bureau or in an affidavit that
+complete the affidavit on the form provided by the bureau or in an affidavit

-contains at least all of the elements of the form established by the bureau.
+that contains at least all of the elements of the form established by the

-shall be limited to the fee for obtaining the specific lump sum payment that is
+limited to the fee for obtaining the specific lump sum payment that is the

-The attorney fee shall be limited to the written fee agreement of the initial
+attorney fee is limited to the written fee agreement of the initial lump sum

-lump sum payment of the award.
-The bureau will reject a fee application that
+payment of the award.
+The bureau will reject a fee application that includes

-includes fees from awards other than the subject lump sum payment or that
+fees from awards other than the subject lump sum payment or that requests a fee

 claims reimbursement for expenses in the affidavit, the expenses shall be